 .
 Assemblywoman Sally Tanner, D-El Monte, reluctantly agreed to try again to negotiate with the automobile industry on the bill, AB1787.
-A similar proposal died last year in . the same committee under opposi-
+A similar proposal died last year in last year to negotiate a compromise the same committee under opposiapproved in Assembly